-Editor-in-Chief: Nigel Copsey, Teesside University, UK, Managing Editor: Marjo Bakker, NIOD Institute for War, Holocaust and Genocide Studies, Amsterdam, NL, Consultant Editor: Roger Griffin, Oxford, UK
+Editors-in-Chief: Nigel Copsey and Graham Macklin, Teesside University, UK, Managing Editor: Marjo Bakker, NIOD Institute for War, Holocaust and Genocide Studies, Amsterdam, NL, Consultant Editor: Roger Griffin, Oxford, UK

 This is a fully Open Access journal, which means that all articles are freely available online, ensuring maximum, worldwide dissemination of content, in exchange for an article processing fee.
 For more information, see our Open Access Policy page.

-Because the journal is partly funded by the Dutch Organisation for Scientific Research (NWO), the APCs (Article Publication Charges) are reduced to EUR 1,040 / USD 1,360 (excluding 21% VAT) for CC-BY-NC licenses in 2013-2014.
-In addition to the information on Brill's Open Access Policy page, we'd like to state that authors based in an LDC (following the UN-OHRLS definition will have a 90% discount on the APC, MA and PhD students a 50% discount.
+The APCs (Article Publication Charges) for this journal are reduced to EUR 645 / USD 855 (excluding 21% VAT if applicable) for CC-BY-NC licenses.
+In addition to the information on Brill's Open Access Policy page, we'd like to state that authors based in an LDC (following the United Nations) will have a 90% discount on the APC, MA and PhD students a 50% discount.
 Authors of articles of outstanding quality are eligible for a waiver, to the discretion of the editors of the journal.
 Requests for waivers of the reduced APC need to be sent to: Brillopen@brill.com.

 Online submission: Articles for publication in Fascism can be submitted online through Editorial Manager, please click here.